 Pothos plants are incredibly hardy and easy to care for, which is arguably why they’re one of the most popular houseplants.
-They’re not only great for beginners; they’re also great for people who love plants but are sometimes a bit forgetful when it comes to watering them.
-Pothos plants range from bright green to variegated in color, depending on the variety; however, each type grows as a trailing vine, which can make it difficult to know how to prune pothos.
-Just like with any houseplant, though, pruning can help keep your pothos happy and thriving.
+They’re not only great for beginners — they’re also great for seasoned foliage enthusiasts who love plants but are sometimes a bit forgetful when it comes to watering them.
+Pothos plants range from bright green to variegated in color, depending on the variety.
+That said, you can easily propagate and shape any type as long as you know how to prune pothos in general.
+Just like with any houseplant, pruning can help keep your pothos happy and thriving.

 When should I prune my pothos?

 Even though pothos plants are hardier than a lot of other houseplants, you should still wait to prune until the active growing season to avoid stressing your plant (unless absolutely necessary).
 Since the plant will be actively growing, it will be able to recover quicker from the stress of being pruned, as well as start establishing new growth.
-Most pothos varieties are actively growing between the spring and early fall, so you’ll have plenty of time to give it a trim (or two!) before it goes dormant until the following year.
+Most pothos varieties actively grow between the spring and early fall, so you’ll have plenty of time to give it a trim (or two!) before it goes dormant.

-Once they’re clean and you’re ready to start cutting, decide first how much you’ll be taking off.
-You can do a little trim, just to tidy up your pothos — or for more drastic situations, you can cut it back to about two inches above the soil line.
+Once your tools are clean and you’re ready to start cutting, decide first how much you’ll be taking off.
+You can do a little trim just to tidy up your pothos — or for more drastic situations, you can cut it back to about two inches above the soil line.
 This should really only be done if you have bare vines or diseased sections that you’re looking to reinvigorate or remove (respectively).
 However much you decide to take off, the process will be the same.

 Do you cut above or below the node?

-To prune your pothos, take the first vine and figure out where you’d like to make the cut.
-Once you’ve picked a spot, you want to cut about a quarter-inch above the leaf, or growth node.
+To prune your pothos, pick out a vine and figure out where you’d like to make the cut.
+Once you’ve picked a spot, you want to cut about a quarter-inch above a leaf, or growth node.
 For example, you’ve chosen a place on the vine between two sets of leaves — this will be between two growth nodes.
 You’ll make the cut a quarter-inch above the growth node of what, after the cut, will be the first leaf on the vine.